- Home

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Fourth generation (WK2)
+2011: Fourth generation (WK2) Launch

 Should You Buy the 2022 Jeep Grand Cherokee?

-The 2022 Jeep Grand Cherokee scores 62/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 62/100, the 2022 Jeep Grand Cherokee lands in "Good" territory — acceptable, but not class-leading.
 2022 is the last model year of the Fourth generation (WK2).

 Compared to the 2023 Jeep Grand Cherokee, which scored 1 points higher.
 See also the 2021 Jeep Grand Cherokee for an earlier comparison.